acyclics/speech-to-speech-translator/README.md

 For lines 177, 183, and 62, (text file) must be replaced with a path for the creation, deletion, and input of a text file (e.g.).

 # Changing language
 To setup the language model used by pocketsphinx, first download the desired language model at https://sourceforge.net/projects/cmusphinx/files/Acoustic and Language Models/.
-In this example, we will use the Spanish language model. translate.cpp uses a Spanish language model and translates from Spanish to English.
-This can be changed by swapping the language model pocketsphinx uses and changing IBM's settings.
+In this example, we will use the Spanish language model.
+You can change this by swapping the language model pocketsphinx uses and changing IBM's settings.

-To change language model, and change the paths to
+Open the folder containing the language model and note the following files: fioenamemeixt